bpleines/ansible-playground/README.md

 <h3> Executing the revert </h3>
 <ul>
 <li>Open myplaybook.yml and uncomment the revert: true variable declarance. </li>
 <li>Run <i>ansible-playbook myplaybook.yml -vvv</i>.
-You won't be prompted for a step by step, but notice that most of the previously executed tasks are skipped, but the "Overwrite..." task is executed. <li>
+You won't be prompted for a step by step, but notice that most of the previously executed tasks are skipped, but the "Overwrite..." task is executed. </li>
 <li> Refresh your web browser.
-You're back to square one.
+You're back to square one.</li>
 </body>